StarLight1212/FeatNN/Datasets/Download_Dataset_from_GoogleDrive.md

 and IC50 constructed based on the strategy of "Compound-Clustered" and "Protein-Clustered") from the URL link of
 <https://drive.google.com/drive/folders/1LbhSXNShSYrK60sTEvnyoL7I2cSRx7iU?usp=share_link>

-2) And then, please unzip the files of "IC50" and "KIKD" under the folder of "FeatNN/Datasets/DataProcessed/" in this project before training.
+2) Create a new folder named "DataProcessed" under the current folder "Datasets".
+And then, please unzip the files of "IC50" and "KIKD" under the folder of "FeatNN/Datasets/DataProcessed/" in this project before training.
 (***Please make sure the paths of "FeatNN/Datasets/DataProcessed/IC50/", and "FeatNN/Datasets/DataProcessed/KIKD/" exist in this project.***)